ONSdigital/dp-recipe-api/README.md

 ### Getting started

-This repo contains 2 executables - the recipe API and a recipe checker app.
-The recipe API can be run by running `make debug` and the recipe checker can be run by running `make checker` (but has some prerequisites, documented below).
+The recipe API can be run by running `make debug`.

 ### Healthcheck